alexmavr/pzcc/README.rst

     make
     sudo make install

-The compiler executable is placed at /usr/bin/ and the library at /usr/lib/pzcc/ .
+The install target places the compiler executable at /usr/bin/ and the library at /usr/lib/pzcc/ .
 Internal compiler messages can be enabled with the following invocation of make:
 ::
    make DEBUG=y